Federal and State Income Tax Filing in the Bronx

-UNHP’s 2019 Tax Preparation Program will begin accepting appointments on January 17th, 2019 for those who have received the necessary paperwork for the filing ( 1099, W-2, SSA etc…) at our Financial Fitness Event on 1/15/20 in person and by phone starting 1/16/20.
+UNHP’s 2020 Tax Preparation Program will schedule tax appointments for those who have received the necessary paperwork for the filing (1099, W-2, SSA etc…) at our Financial Fitness Event on 1/15/20 in person and by phone starting 1/16/20.

 UNHP files taxes at the UNHP Northwest Bronx Resource Center at Refuge House

 Bronx, NY 10458 (off East 196th Street & around the corner from OLR Church)

 Do you need handicap access? - let us know when you call and we will schedule you at our handicap accessible sites.

 • February: 1 (Sat), 5 (Wed), 12 (Wed), 15 (Sat), 19 (Wed), 22 (Sat), 26 (Wed)

 • March: 7 (Sat), 25 (Wed), 28 (Sat)